How Do I Volunteer?

 Help people explore hidden artistic talents and express themselves through art!
 Volunteers provide assistance to individuals as they develop their artistic skills.
 An annual art exhibit will be held at the end of the session to display the artwork.

 The Next Chapter Book Club provides adults with disabilities the opportunity to read, learn to read, talk about books, and make friends in a fun community setting.
 Volunteers have the opportunity to facilitate reading for individuals of varying abilities and engage readers in conversations about the book and relate to similar experiences.
-Book Clubs meet in two locations: Ladue and Crestwood.
+Book Clubs meet in four locations: Ladue, Crestwood, Chesterfield, and Des Peres.

 Volunteers are needed to assist bowlers with score keeping, order of bowling, communicating equipment problems to Program Leader or bowling alley representative, and having fun!